RedlineResearch/QTR-tool/Readme.md

 ## Current Status
-ET2/JVM runs correctly (sometimes) and without thrown exceptions on Oracle Java 8 if bytecode verification is disabled, but it seems to fail bytecode verification at the moment.
-Currently we are not sure what is wrong with it and the solution at the moment is to disable bytecode verification.
+ET2/JVM runs correctly (sometimes) and without thrown exceptions on Oracle Java 8 if bytecode verification is disabled, but it seems to sometimes fail bytecode verification at the moment.
+Currently we are not exactly sure what is wrong with it.